flowroute/sms-verification/README.md

 3. Save the file.

 ### client.py
-The SMSAuthClient can be imported from **client.py** and instantiated with the `SMS_AUTH_ENDPOINT` as it's only argument.
+The SMSAuthClient can be imported from **client.py** and instantiated with the `SMS_AUTH_ENDPOINT` as its only argument.
 The SMSAuthClient has two methods, `create_auth` and `authenticate_code`, which proxy to the service resource endpoints.

 **client.py** reads the response and returns a success or error message as needed.

 The module is located within the sms\_auth\_service Python package.

 ##	Test the application

-In a test environment, invoke the `docker run` command with the `test` argumentrun tests and to see results.
+In a test environment, invoke the `docker run` command with the `test` argument to run tests and to see results.
 To change the `docker run` command options, modify the `test`, `coverage`, or `serve` options in the `entry` script located in the top level **mfa-app** directory.

 >**Note:** To learn more about Docker entry points, see [Dockerfile Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 *	Run the following:

 		$ docker run -p 8000:8000 sms_auth_api:0.0.1 test

 	A `py.test` command is invoked from within the container.
 When running `coverage`, a cov-report directory is created that contains an **index.html** file detailing test coverage results.

 ## Use the application